santoskarolina/santoskarolina/README.md

 - :telescope: I’m working as a Web developer.

-- 💻: I'm studying React native.
+- 💻: I'm studying React JS.
 ---

 ### :hammer_and_wrench: Languages and Tools :